 - Formal training opportunities

-The largest generation in the current workforce, Millennials were born between 1981 and 1996.
+The largest generation in the current workforce, millennials were born between 1980-1994.
 Many started working during a recession, which has greatly affected how they view their long-term careers.
-They grew up as the internet revolutionized society, and they're more comfortable communicating digitally than previous generations.
-More than 9 out of 10 Millennials own smartphones, and they tend to adopt new social media platforms more quickly than older generations.
-In the workplace, members of this generation may prefer to send instant messages, email, or texts rather than walk across the room to chat with someone, if only for efficiency purposes.
+They grew up in an internet revolutionized society, and they're more comfortable communicating digitally than previous generations.
+In the workplace, members of this generation might prefer to send instant messages, email, or texts rather than walk across the room to chat with someone, if only for efficiency purposes.
 However, they value feedback from managers and often seek advice from those they consider mentors.

-Millennial job candidates may often expect a technology-driven application process, including mobile-optimized applicant tracking systems, applications that integrate with LinkedIn, and learning about career opportunities through social recruiting.
+Millennial job candidates might often expect a technology-driven application process, including mobile-optimized applicant tracking systems, applications that integrate with LinkedIn and other platforms, and learning about career opportunities through social recruiting.
 Retention efforts should focus on building a skill-structured training program that addresses their desire for leadership training, skills development, and career progression.

 Millennials care about performance quality and judge their managers by the content of their work.
-They, in turn, want to be judged not for their hours in the office, but for their results.
-When communicating about work with Millennials, it's best for managers to take a transparent and honest approach, making sure to invite questions from employees.
+Likewise, this group often seeks recognition for their results and not necessarily for the hours in the office.
+When communicating about work with millennials, it's best for managers to take a transparent and honest approach, making sure to invite questions from employees.

 Millennials value career development opportunities as well as benefits that prioritize a work/life balance.
 Some examples include: